enterstudio/SMS-Window-Display/README.md

 	npm install

+3) Start server with **foreman start**.

+	foreman start

+Foreman reads your .env file, populates the process.env object for use in your app.

+### Deploy to Heroku

-3) A Git repository and Heroku app are required for this Example to work.
+1) A Git repository and Heroku app are required for this Example to work.

 	git init
 	git add .
 	git commit -am "init commit"

-4) Create Heroku app and add database
+2) Create Heroku app

+Log into heroku first if you haven't already (one time step)

+	heroku login

+Now create the heroku app you will push to

 	heroku create

-5) Add MongoLabs Starter MongoDB add on to your heroku app

-	heroku addons:add mongolab:starter

-6) Get Heroku MongoLab connection string into .env file

-	heroku config --shell | grep MONGOLAB_URI >> .env

-Your connection string to MongoDB will be in your **.env** file now.

-7) Start server with **foreman start**.

-	foreman start

-Foreman reads your .env file, populates the process.env object for use in your app.
+3) Push to heroku

+	git push heroku master